Sowmyadevalla2005/Flam/README.md

 # Arm64OpenCVCamera

-This project demonstrates how to use OpenCV with an Android application targeting ARM64 architecture.
-It provides a basic camera interface that utilizes OpenCV for real-time edge detection and displays the processed output.
+This project demonstrates how to use OpenCV with an Android application to capture and process camera images in real-time.

 ## Project Structure

-- `app/`: Contains the Android application source code (Java/Kotlin) for camera access, UI setup, and JNI calls.
+- `app/`: Contains the Android application source code (Java/Kotlin) for camera access, UI setup, and image processing.
-- `jni/`: Contains the native C++ code for OpenCV processing (e.g., Canny edge detection) and JNI interface.
 - `gradle/`: Gradle wrapper files.
 - `build.gradle.kts`: Top-level Gradle build file.
 - `settings.gradle.kts`: Gradle settings file.

 ## Features Implemented

-- **📸 Camera Feed Integration:** Captures real-time camera frames using Android Camera API (e.g., TextureView/SurfaceTexture).
+- **📸 Camera Feed Integration:** Captures real-time frames from the camera using `JavaCameraView`.
+- **⚙️ Camera Permissions:** Enables necessary camera permissions for device camera access.
-- **🔁 Frame Processing via OpenCV (C++):**
+- **🖼️ Frame Processing with OpenCV:**
-    - Sends each camera frame to native C++ code via JNI.
-    - Applies Canny Edge Detection (or Grayscale/Gaussian blur as implemented) using OpenCV.
-    - The processed image is then displayed on the Android UI.
-- **⚙️ Architecture:** Modular project structure with clear separation of Java/Kotlin for UI/camera and C++ for OpenCV.
+    - Declares and initializes `Mat` objects to store and process camera frames.
+    - Implements adaptive thresholding using OpenCV's `Imgproc.adaptiveThreshold` to process camera frames when a checkbox is checked.

 ## Screenshots or GIF